Herbert Philbrick: Foley Square trial

 Philbrick's Party career came to its end when the Justice Department decided to use him as a witness in the Smith Act prosecutions of the leadership of the Communist Party, in the Foley Square trial.
 On April 6, 1949, he was called as a witness, testifying about his career and training as a Party activist.
 His testimony was perhaps most useful in that he demonstrated from the content of the training which he had received that the intent of the Communist Party was to overthrow the government of the United States.
 The trial took almost a year, and all 11 defendants were convicted.

 Upon appeal, convictions were upheld in 1951 by the United States Supreme Court in Dennis v.
 United States.
 However, in 1969 Brandenburg v.
 Ohio de facto overruled Dennis.
 The Court held that the government cannot punish inflammatory speech unless that speech is "directed to inciting or producing imminent lawless action and is likely to incite or produce such action".

-Philbrick claimed that he was only paid by the FBI for his expenses, but "FBI files show the bureau paid him $6,823 for services and $359.38 for expenses through the trial’s resolution.".
+Philbrick claimed that he was only paid by the FBI for his expenses, but "FBI files show the bureau paid him $6,823 for services and $359.38 for expenses through the trial’s resolution."
+Nevertheless, he did turn down several invitations to testify before Senator Joseph McCarthy's hearings.
+He told a reporter for The Boston Globe that "McCarthy harmed the cause of anti-communism more than anybody I know."